jimratliff/GenoMac-shared/docs/declarativeness.md

 run, because the user may have changed a default setting with which Project Genomac did not disagree and thus does not enforce.

 [^EMPHASIZING_DEFAULTS]: In some cases, Project Genomac chooses to enforce a setting even when the enforced setting is identical to the default setting.
-This is sometimes accompanied by “emphasizes the default.”
+This is sometimes accompanied by an internal comment that this action “emphasizes the default.”